- What if I am not a computer science or math major? Can I still apply?

 - Is the Program available online?

-A limited number of courses are available online to students who are enrolled in the program in the U.S. or Canada.
+The program is available online to working students who are enrolled in the program in the U.S. or Canada, though not all electives will be available.

 - When can I start?

 If the prerequisites have been met you may begin your graduate studies in either the fall or spring semesters.
-Applications are now open for Fall 2017 and Spring 2018.
+Application deadline information can be found here .

 - How long will it take?